shadimohamed1/shadimohamed1/README.md

 <h1 align="center">Hi 👋, I'm Shadi</h1>
 <h3 align="center">
-  I’m an undergraduate computer engineering student with a strong interest in web development and artificial intelligence.
+  I’m a graduate computer engineering student with a strong interest in web development and artificial intelligence.
   I’m motivated to use my skills to create technology that makes a real difference and to explore new possibilities in both fields.
 </h3>